Kevin Lerena: Lerena vs. Kucher

 Lerena made the first defense of his IBO title against the #13 ranked WBC cruiserweight contender Dmytro Kucher.
 The bout was scheduled as the headliner of the Emperors Palace fight card, which was held on 3 March 2018.
 Fight promoter Golden Gloves announced that the winner of the title fight would face Roman Golovashchenko just six weeks later.
 Lerena won the fight by a wide unanimous decision, with two judges awarding him eleven of the twelve contested rounds, while the third judge scored the fight 117–111 for Lerena.

 True to their word, promoter Golden Gloves scheduled Lerena to face Roman Golovashchenko in his second IBO cruiserweight title defense.
 Lerena entered the bout as the #6 ranked WBC and #4 ranked IBF contender, while Golovashchenko wasn't at the time highly regarded by any of the four major boxing governing bodies.
 He won the fight by unanimous decision, with scores of 116–111, 115–112 and 115–112.
 Lerena scored the sole knockdown of the fight in the fifth round, dropping Golovashchenko with a left hand, although he was unable to finish his opponent.

 In 2018 he tested positive for a banned substance by the Voluntary Anti-Doping Association.
 He was cleared of any wrongdoing by the IBO on 2 February 2019.

 Lerena vs. Mann

-Lerena made the third defense of his IBO title against the undefeated Artur ‘Thunder’ Mann.
+Lerena made the third defense of his IBO title against the undefeated Artur Mann.
 The fight was scheduled for 16 March 2019, to be contested at the Emperors Palace in Kempton Park, South Africa.
 Lerena won the fight by a fourth-round technical knockout.
 He first knocked Mann down twice in the second round, with an uppercut and a flurry of punches.
 Mann was able to survive the third round, but was stopped by another flurry of punches in the fourth round, with 23 seconds left.